phatnguyenthuan1502/DistributedSystems/Summaries/"TCP-IP Sockets in Java" - Chapter 2.md

 ### 2.2.2 TCP Server
 - The server’s job is to set up a communication endpoint and passively wait for connections from clients.
 The typical TCP server goes through two steps:
    1. Construct a ServerSocket instance, specifying the local port.
 This socket listens for incoming connections to the specified port.
    2. Repeatedly:
-      a.
-Call the accept() method of ServerSocket to get the next incoming client connection.
+      - Call the accept() method of ServerSocket to get the next incoming client connection.
 Upon establishment of a new client connection, an instance of Socket for the new connection is created and returned by accept().
-      b.
-Communicate with the client using the returned Socket’s InputStream and OutputStream.
+      - Communicate with the client using the returned Socket’s InputStream and OutputStream.
-      c.
-When finished, close the new client socket connection using the close() method of Socket.
+      - When finished, close the new client socket connection using the close() method of Socket.
 ### 2.2.3 Input and Output Streams
 -
 ## 2.3 UDP Sockets